Vaibhav-30-12/Project-aura/README.md

 ## 📌 Overview

-Aura is designed to answer complex financial queries and produce professional, data-driven reports by combining retrieval, reasoning, and generation.
+CLARUS is designed to answer complex financial queries and produce professional, data-driven reports by combining retrieval, reasoning, and generation.
 It improves retrieval for tricky data formats (especially tables) with a custom **TableVision** mode and uses dynamic planning, parallel task execution, and minimal human intervention to boost accuracy and reduce hallucination.

 ---